 Cushion Crochet-along by West Yorkshire Spinners

 Blankets not really your thing?
 Then how about this gorgeous cushion CAL from West Yorkshire Spinners!
 This CAL was designed by Anna Nikipirowicz and is hooked up in gorgeous West Yorkshire Spinners ColourLab DK, a super-vibrant 100% British wool yarn.
 The pattern comes in 4 parts, so it’s a great CAL for if you’re not wanting to spend too long on your project!
 Find out all the details and get the free pattern here!

 This brand new crochet-along from Deramores is a gorgeous blanket by five talented crochet designers (including a couple of Simply Crochet regulars) – Hannah Cross, Cassie Ward, Veronika Cromwell, Fran Morgan and Zoe Potrac.
 This CAL has been designed with great texture, simplistic patterns and mindfulness colours inspired by those that relax the body and help to reduce stress.
-The Pattern will be available for free as a Digital Download and will be released over five weeks every Friday at 10.00am BST on the Deramores website.
+The pattern is available for free on the Deramores website.
 To keep up to date with the CAL conversations and get help along the way you can also join their dedicated Facebook group.